 Here is the traffic one could see with Flightradar24:

 Set the Opensky ADS B filter in the Livetracking menu of XC Guide.
 Once XC Guide has a GPS fix, it will display the aircrafts around and/or transfer them to XCTrack.

 Read more details about XC Guide which can be used to be seen on OGN through this FAQ: https://www.fly-air3.com/en/ufaqs/be-seen-on-the-open-glider-network/ .
 This is valid for OGN, but also for Livetrack24, Skylines, Airwhere and XC Globe.
 Enter your dedicated credentials and XC Guide will take care of sending the info to the desired platform.

 XC Guide has been customized to communicate with FANET/Flarm Module of AIR³ 7.3+.

-Go to XC Guide settings and select BLE, FANET, FLARM settings.
+Go to XC Guide settings and select “Connected devices”.

-Once activated, AIR³ sends Fanet and Flarm data for other aircrafts around, receives Fanet data for V1 and receives Fanet data.
+Once activated, AIR³ sends Fanet and Flarm data for other aircrafts around, receives Fanet data for V1 and receives Fanet and Flarm data for V2.

 XC Guide allows to take advantage of all Fanet features.

 Click on the pilot to get a contextual menu